 That has changed in recent years, however, due to more studies bringing out other characteristics of marijuana that were previously unclear.
 The focus of attention is now moving from THC to CBD.

-Research has now proven that, while THC is responsible for the psychoactivity of marijuana, CBD is the healing compound and even has some anti-psychotic effects on the human mind.
-The former stimulates and induces hallucinations while the latter works well with body cells to improve immunity and is even produced naturally in the human brain.
+Research has now implied that, while THC is responsible for the psychoactivity of marijuana, CBD may also be a healing compound.
+The former stimulates and induces hallucinations while the latter may work with body cells to help improve immunity and is even produced naturally in the human brain.

 CBD has given rise to a medical marijuana movement in the United States and across the world.
-Over 20 states in the US have decriminalized marijuana in order to make CBD accessible to millions of people suffering from health conditions that have no hope in the pharmaceutical sector.
+Over 20 states in the US have decriminalized marijuana in order to make CBD accessible to millions of people interested in trying it for themselves.

 Even though marijuana is still illegal in some US states – and some nations around the globe – industrial cannabidiol and its products are, to a large extent, legal.